qwx9/notes/net/todo/proj/ideas.md

 - radeon: try out new driver for u23 (in /tmp/s/)
 - rally: simple 3d game based on v-rally 3 on gba
 - rts: real-time strategy akin to starcraft
-- sam: column wrapper script usable from sam, working like gq in vim
+- sc55: emulation akin to opl3(1)
+- scum: scumm reimplementation (haha)
 - shwf: shadowforge reimplementation
-- scum: scumm reimplementation (haha)
 - sf2: midi player with sf2 support
 - spd: reimplement
 - svs: svs image decoder, or a way to use 20gb tiff files